fitpay/eng-test/README.md

 ### Notes
 * The endpoint will present self-signed SSL certificates, you'll need to either disable SSL validation all together or download and import the certificate into your trusted store.
 * You'll be using our development/testing environment, which at times can be unstable.
 You can validate the health of the environment [here](https://api.qa.fitpay.ninja/health).
-* Review the JSON returned by the API to see if there our hints and useful things that can assist in making further API invocations
+* Review the JSON returned by the API to see if there are hints and useful things that can assist in making further API invocations

 ### API Authentication